 Prepare answers to frequently asked questions.
-You can also have your resume and cover letter handy as quick references.
-Remember to have a pen and paper handy in case you need to take notes.
+You can also have your CV and cover letter handy as quick references.
+Don’t forget to have a pen and paper handy in case you need to take notes.

 Dress for professional success

 Dress as if you were going for a face-to-face interview.
 First impressions are important, so you need to look professional even if you’re in your living room.

 During the interview

 Online interviews can sometimes have an audio gap, which means you may accidentally interrupt someone.
 To avoid this, listen carefully to the interviewer and wait a few seconds before speaking.

 Remember to stand up straight, smile and catch the interviewer’s attention.
 Eye contact is important, so do your best to look the interviewer ‘in the eye’: that is, look at the webcam, not the screen.

 Write a thank-you e-mail

 As with other job interviews, send a thank-you e-mail to the interviewer.
 The email shows that you are thoughtful and grateful for the opportunity.